- What is Personal Data?

 GPDR applies to all controllers that are established in the EU (European Union) who process the personal data of data subjects, in the context of that establishment.
 It also applies to controllers outside of the EU that process personal data in order to offer goods and services or monitor the behaviour of data subjects who are resident in the EU.

 The location, for the purposes of GDPR, of any data controller located in the EU will be the place where the controller makes the key decisions related to the data processing purpose.
-This is likely to be a Robinson Jackson branch.

 Any data controller that is not located within the EU, is required to appoint a representative in a location that is under the jurisdiction that applies to the data that is being used in order to act on behalf of the controller and engage with the appropriate supervisory authorities for that location.